Our content is free because we may earn a commission when you click or make a purchase using our site. Learn more about how we make money.

 Valor guards must be purchased through a Valor dealer or installer.
 Valor guards are not available in online retail shops or local hardware stores.

 Valor is a clear leader in gutter guards and makes some of the highest quality guards of any company.
 They are also one of the few companies that offers a variety of options for different gutter protection needs.
-Their unique heated frame guard is perfect for homes in extremely cold environments, which is why we rate them the Best Gutter Guard for Cold Climates.
-Additionally, the availability of the copper frame design on such a high quality guard is why we also rate them the Best Gutter Guard for Copper Gutters.
+Their unique heated frame guard is perfect for homes in extremely cold environments, which is why we rate them as one of the Best Gutter Guards for Cold Climates.
+Additionally, the availability of the copper frame design on such a high-quality guard is why we also rate them the Best Gutter Guard for Copper Gutters.